-From 2006–2024, Cuthbert was a professor at MIT, where he created the Music Technology program and its first research laboratory (cuthbertLab), where he invented music21, a software toolkit regarded as revolutionizing the use of computers in musicology, corpus studies, and music theory.
-Myke also led the Programs in Digital Humanities (DH Lab) — the largest undergraduate-focused lab at MIT, which developed the intersection of computation, humanities, and AI.
-He received MIT's top two awards for teaching—for teaching in general and for teaching with technology.
+From 2006–2024, Cuthbert was a professor at MIT, where he created the Music Technology program and the cuthbertLab — its first research laboratory in the field — and led the Programs in Digital Humanities (DH Lab), the largest undergraduate-focused lab at MIT, working at the intersection of computation, humanities, and AI.
+He received MIT's top two awards for teaching — for teaching in general and for teaching with technology.

 Cuthbert has lectured and published on Medieval music, including Italian fragments, and also Sub-Saharan African rhythm, Minimalism, and the music of John Zorn.